NLeSC/python-template/README.md

 How to contribute
 =================
 Suggestions/improvements/edits are most welcome.
-Please create an issue or a pull request.
+Please read the [contribution guidelines](CONTRIBUTING.md) before creating an issue or a pull request.